Future-Proofing Cloud Security Against Quantum Attacks: Risk, Transition, and Mitigation Strategies: PQC in Major CSP

 \subsection{Synthesis and Implications}

-\glspl{CSP} follow a broadly consistent three-phase path: introduce hybrid post-quantum key establishment at the network edge to address harvest-now–decrypt-later risk while maintaining compatibility; integrate \gls{PQC} into \gls{KMS}/\gls{HSM} and platform libraries to enable quantum-safe signing and key-wrap workflows; and align configurations with FIPS~203/204/205 and CNSA~2.0 profiles as IETF finalizes protocol guidance.
-The resulting posture is crypto-agile across layers, with ML-KEM handling key establishment at scale, ML-DSA serving as the default signature scheme, and SLH-DSA providing a conservative option for long-lived assets.
-Remaining challenges include side-channel hardening, end-to-end interoperability across legacy middleboxes, and enterprise migration playbooks for complex hybrid environments; continued cross-provider testing, certification, and operational guidance will be essential as the ecosystem moves from hybrid to pure post-quantum deployments.
+Major \glspl{CSP} follow a three-phase path: hybrid post-quantum key establishment at network edge addressing \gls{HNDL} while maintaining compatibility; \gls{PQC} integration into \gls{KMS}/\gls{HSM} and platform libraries enabling quantum-safe signing and key-wrap; and alignment with FIPS~203/204/205 and CNSA~2.0 as IETF finalizes protocol guidance.
+The posture is crypto-agile with ML-KEM for key establishment, ML-DSA as default signature scheme, and SLH-DSA for long-lived assets.
+Remaining challenges include side-channel hardening, interoperability across legacy middleboxes, and enterprise migration playbooks; continued cross-provider testing, certification, and operational guidance will be essential for transitioning from hybrid to pure post-quantum deployments.